 The result is the best of both worlds: an indestructible base you can always recover, combined with the full software freedom of a traditional Linux distro.

-You can install Flatpak apps using the Software Center included with your desktop environment:
+You can install Native and Flatpak apps using the Software Center included with RakuOS:

-These stores connect to Flathub, which provides a large selection of desktop applications.
+These stores connect to Flathub and upstream repos, which provides a large selection of desktop applications.

 Yes: